Jump Into Video: How to Plan and Execute Video Marketing

 You’ve decided to incorporate video into your association’s marketing plan.
-It’s a smart move — in 2020, video is the most commonly used format in content marketing, overtaking blogs and infographics (Hubspot).
-And with in-person events going by the wayside indefinitely, video allows associations to connect to their members in more personal ways.
+It’s a smart move — in 2020, video was the most commonly used format in content marketing, overtaking blogs and infographics (Hubspot).
+And during a time when in-person events continue to change and evolve, video allows associations to connect to their members in more personal ways.

 The decision to start using video is a big one, but the steps that follow are even more important and often feel overwhelming.
 You’re not alone if you feel stuck about where to begin or if you find yourself questioning if the investment is worth it.

-But incorporating video doesn’t have to be daunting or even expensive — and it can actually be quite fun!
+But incorporating video doesn’t have to be daunting or even expensive.
 Just like any successful marketing plan, you’ll want to develop a well thought-out and comprehensive plan before diving in.
 This means deciding which types of videos you’ll want to produce and who you hire (or more importantly don’t) to bring your vision to life.
 The roadmap below outlines the key questions your team will want to ask and have answered before picking up a camera.

 ASK: WHAT TYPE OF VIDEO DO WE WANT TO PRODUCE?

-Here are four types of basic video to consider as you enter the market:
+Here are four types of basic videos to consider as you enter the market:

 1. Industry Tips and Tutorials